cavemanguy/startup-kit-templates/README.md

 - A stack type, with allowed values of node, rails, python, python3 or spring.
 - An environment name with allowed values  of dev or prod.
+- The name of the stack you previously created to define your VPC, as the NetworkStackName parameter.

 It creates: